When Ashley (16) felt in need of extra support with her low moods and lack of self-belief, she turned to an already familiar face in Children 1st.

 Ashley asked for one to one sessions with a Children 1st worker to help with her feelings.
 Ashley’s Mum was ill and while they had a really close and trusting relationship, seeing her Mum in a lot of pain was causing Ashley a lot of worry.
 She found it hard to open up to her Dad and argued a lot with her older brother which made Ashley feel even lower.
 Ashley couldn’t sleep at night and didn’t always have the energy or feel strong enough to face school or enjoy time with friends.
 While Ashley had ideas about her future, her low moods and negative thoughts meant she felt her ambition to go to university was an impossible dream.

 Because Children 1st already felt like a friendly and comfortable space, Ashley found it easier to talk to our family support worker Jane than to her CAMHS worker.
 Together Ashley and Jane agreed to work on two things – her relationships and her moods.
-Sofia helped Ashley explore how she saw her family and to think about how she wanted to improve her family relationships.
+Jane helped Ashley explore how she saw her family and to think about how she wanted to improve her family relationships.
 Jane also helped Ashley to identify what could be causing her low moods and negative thoughts and consider different ways to address them.

 Knowing that Jane wouldn’t put pressure on Ashley if she couldn’t make a session, or that there weren’t a set number of sessions before her ‘case would be closed’ meant Ashley valued the support from Children 1st even more and made an extra effort to be there.